Pitzer College

 ROI Score: 74/100 · Fair Value

-Pitzer College earns a Fair Value tier with an ROI score of 74 out of 100, the strongest score on this batch and reflective of its position as a member of the Claremont Colleges consortium.
+Pitzer College earns a Fair Value tier with an ROI score of 74 out of 100, the strongest score in our dataset and reflective of its position as a member of the Claremont Colleges consortium.
 The Claremont, California liberal arts college posts a $65,192 sticker tuition with a $34,191 net price after aid, putting four-year cost-of-attendance at $136,764.
 The dominant strengths on the score sheet are an excellent 83.4% completion rate and an 87.4% three-year repayment rate, both signals of an academically prepared and financially supported student body.
 Median 6-year earnings of $37,300 are modest because Pitzer graduates often pursue graduate school or social-impact careers, but 10-year earnings nearly double to $69,512, indicating strong eventual outcomes.
 Median debt is just $16,750, producing a 0.449 debt-to-earnings ratio and an 8-year payback period.
 The earnings premium subscore of 55 is the lowest sub-score, reflecting that Pitzer's progressive liberal arts curriculum doesn't push graduates into the highest-paying first jobs, but the long-term outcomes catch up.

 Pitzer College